 How LED Lights Benefit Ice Hockey Rinks

-LED Ice Hockey Rink Lights Provide High-Quality Light, Which Translates To A Better Experience for both Players and Fans
+1. LED Ice Hockey Rink Lights Provide High-Quality Light

 There is one thing we all know, ice has a shiny white color.
 However AHL and NHL teams have discovered that LED lights make ice look even more dazzling.
 They make everything brighter and make colors to pop out more.
-As players play on the ice rink, they find it easier to track the flight and movement of the small black puck.
-Fans can also see the puck and track it in the air.
-Even fans sitting in mid-level seats can see players digging the puck out of corners as they are no longer shrouded in shadow.
+As players play on the ice rink, they find it easier to track the the black.
+Fans can also see the puck and track it easier.

-While converting to LED lighting is a big investment, the upfront cost (which is the reason some venues postpone switching to LED) can be quickly recovered through reduced operating and maintenance costs.
-Additionally, since LED light fixtures provide controllable, higher-quality light, they can transform hockey rinks into multipurpose venues that can be used for a host of activities.
-This means that venue owners can enjoy increased revenues because of the higher usage of their facilities.
+Costs converting to LED can be recovered through reduced operating and maintenance costs.
+LED light fixtures provide controllable, higher-quality light.
+They can transform hockey rinks into multipurpose venues that can host different activities.
+Venue owners can enjoy increased revenues because of the higher facility usage.

 Safety improvements can be made in two areas: in outdoor ice rink lighting & on the actual rink.
-In the parking lot, proper lighting can make drivers safer, prevent crime, and give the property a greater appeal.
-On the rink, proper lighting systems will allow for better visibility, reducing potential skating accidents.
+In the parking lot, proper lighting can make the lot safer and brighter.
+On the rink, proper lighting systems will allow for better visibility.
 Want to improve the overall experience & safety at your ice skating rink?
 Ask us how we can do just that!

 Indoor LED Ice Rink Lighting

 Indoor hockey rinks contain high bays and flood lights to light up the ice surface and arena.
 Light levels have to be high enough so the players can see the hockey puck on the ice.
-Places like Canada have ice rinks open all year long, and some are open for 18 hours a day, where hockey is played from 6am to midnight.
+Places like Canada have ice rinks open all year long.
+Some are open for 18 hours a day, where hockey's played from 6am to midnight.
 This can require a lot of energy consumption to power lights for that long.
-At such long usage hours, the ROI by converting to hockey arena LED lighting fixtures increases.
-Another way to achieve a higher ROI and lower conversion costs is by using Retrofit Kits for your ice rink lights.
+The payback period shortens by converting to hockey arena LED lighting.

 Outdoor LED Ice Rink Lighting